Gold Coast / Cairns (Australia)

 Barbie and I both absolutely loved our time in Australia.
 More than anything, we just enjoyed being surrounded by the locals.
 We’ll miss their kindness, their friendly demeanor, and those Aussie accents—which I still can’t stop Barbie from imitating to this day.

-But the road calls.
-Now, it’s back to Southeast Asia, where we have to pack away our spoken English once again and retrain ourselves to communicate using only our eyes, facial expressions, body language, and hand gestures.
+But the flashpacker life means always moving forward.
+Now, it’s back to Southeast Asia, where we have to pack away our spoken English once again.
+Time to retrain our brains to communicate using only our eyes, facial expressions, body language, and hand gestures.

 G’day, mate!